Quick Answer

 Step 1

-Assess the type of yard debris you have.
-Is it just light leaves and grass, or are there heavy branches and logs mixed in?
+Assess the type of yard debris you have (e.g., light leaves, grass, heavy branches, logs, stumps, mixed with other junk).

 Step 2

-Estimate the volume of the debris.
-Think in terms of how many pickup truck beds it would fill to get a realistic idea of the scale.
+Estimate the realistic volume of the debris, visualizing it in terms of cubic yards or how many pickup truck beds it would fill.

 Step 3